RobertBergman/screenrecord/memory-bank/activeContext.md

    - Live preview of slides as they're being edited
    - Full-screen presentation mode with navigation controls
    - Seamless integration with screen recording features
+   - Text-to-speech narration for slides with script support
+   - Auto-play presentation mode with TTS and automatic slide advancement

+2. **Text-to-Speech Narration**
+   - Added script support for slide narration using markdown comments
+   - Integrated OpenAI TTS API for high-quality speech synthesis
+   - Implemented Web Speech API fallback for browsers without API key
+   - Created settings panel for API key configuration and TTS options
+   - Added playback controls in presentation mode with visual indicators
+   - Implemented keyboard shortcuts for controlling TTS playback

 ### Recent Changes

 #### New Components
 - **SlideRenderer**: Renders individual markdown slides with proper formatting and layouts
-- **SlideEditor**: Provides an interface for editing slides with markdown syntax
+- **SlideEditor**: Provides an interface for editing slides with markdown syntax, including script editing tab
-- **Presentation**: Displays slides in full-screen presentation mode
+- **Presentation**: Displays slides in full-screen presentation mode with TTS playback controls
 - **SlideContent**: Manages slide content and template loading
-- **SlideModule**: Integrates all slide components into a cohesive user interface
+- **SlideModule**: Integrates all slide components into a cohesive user interface with settings access
+- **SettingsModal**: Provides configuration interface for TTS API keys and options

 #### New Services
-- **MarkdownParserService**: Converts markdown content to slide objects and vice versa
+- **MarkdownParserService**: Converts markdown content to slide objects and vice versa, including script extraction
+- **TTSService**: Provides text-to-speech functionality using OpenAI API with Web Speech API fallback

 #### State Management
 - Added SlideContext for managing slide state throughout the application
 - Implemented SlideReducer for handling slide state changes
 - Extended AppContext to support navigation to the slides feature
+- Added script and TTS state management in SlideContext
+- Implemented auto-play mode with sequential slide advancement

 #### UI Changes
 - Updated MediaSourceSelector to provide an option for creating slides
 - Implemented card-based UI for selecting between screen recording and slides
 - Added navigation between slide editing and presentation modes

+## Implementation Best Practices

+### React Implementation
+- Using functional components with hooks throughout the application
+- Applying proper memoization using `useMemo` and `useCallback` to optimize rendering
+- Following rules of hooks - only calling at top level, not in conditionals
+- Avoiding component creation inside render functions
+- Implementing proper cleanup in useEffect hooks to prevent memory leaks
+- Using component composition instead of inheritance for reusable UI elements

+### TypeScript Implementation
+- Using explicit return types for all functions
+- Ensuring proper null/undefined checks for optional properties
+- Using correct module import/export patterns
+- Leveraging TypeScript's discriminated unions for complex state management
+- Avoiding the 'any' type in favor of proper type definitions
+- Using interfaces for object shapes and types for unions/primitives

 ## Next Steps

+### Immediate Next Steps
 - Improve template loading mechanism to more reliably load from public/assets
 - Enhance slide templates with more layout options and examples
 - Add export functionality for slides (PDF, PPTX)
 - Improve integration with recording controls to better support recording slide presentations
 - Add theme support for slide customization
+- Add more voice options and language support for TTS narration
+- Implement transcript generation from recordings

+### Performance Optimization
+- Implement Web Workers for processing recording chunks off the main thread
+- Optimize rendering of markdown content for complex slide layouts
+- Add lazy loading for non-critical components
+- Improve memory management for long recordings and large slide decks

+### Enhanced Features
+- Add collaborative editing capabilities for slides
+- Implement drag-and-drop slide organization
+- Create additional slide transition effects
+- Add support for embedding videos and interactive elements in slides
+- Implement cloud storage integration for recordings and presentations